 How to Fix the NET::ERR_CERT_AUTHORITY_INVALID Error

 Why Does the NET::ERR_CERT_AUTHORITY_INVALID Error Occur?

-• An expired or self-signed SSL certificate.
+• Expired or self-signed SSL certificate.

-• Incorrect SSL certificate configuration.
+• Misconfigured SSL certificate on the server.

+How to Fix the NET::ERR_CERT_AUTHORITY_INVALID Error